-- 1a.
+1a.
 Entire wetland unit is flat and precipitation is the primary source (> 90%) of water.
 Groundwater and surface water runoff are not significant sources of water to the unit.
-NOTE: Flat wetlands are very uncommon in the Rocky Mountains and Intermountain West but can occur in the Pacific Northwest and Alaska.
-Flats HGM Class - 1b.
-Wetland does not meet the 1a criteria; primary water sources include groundwater and/or surface water...2 - 2b.
-Wetland does not meet the 2a criteria; wetland is not found on the shore of a water body, water body is either smaller or shallower, OR vegetation is not affected by lake water levels3 - 3a.
+NOTE: Flat wetlands are very uncommon in the Rocky Mountains and Intermountain West but can occur in the Pacific Northwest and Alaska Flats HGM Class 1b.
+Wetland does not meet the 1a criteria; primary water sources include groundwater and/or surface water2 2a.
+Entire wetland unit meets all of the following criteria: (a) the vegetated portion of the wetland is on the shores of a permanent open water body at least 8 ha (20 acres) in size; (b) at least 30% of the open water area is deeper than 2 m (6.6 ft); (c) vegetation in the wetland experiences bidirectional flow as the result of vertical fluctuations of water levels due to rising and falling lake levelsLacustrine Fringe HGM Class 2b.
+Wetland does not meet the 2a criteria; wetland is not found on the shore of a water body, water body is either smaller or shallower, OR vegetation is not affected by lake water levels 3a.
 Entire wetland unit meets all of the following criteria: (a) wetland unit is in a valley, floodplain, or along a stream channel where it is inundated by overbank flooding from that stream or river; (b) overbank flooding occurs at least once every 5 years; and (c) wetland does not receive significant inputs from groundwater.
 NOTE: Riverine wetlands can contain depressions that are filled with water when the river is not flooding such as oxbows and beaver ponds.
 However, depressions on the floodplain that are not strongly influenced by flooding would be classified as true depressions.
-These include depressions disconnected due to modified hydrology and channel entrenchment and impounded managed wetlands.
+These include depressions disconnected due to modified hydrology and channel entrenchment and impounded managed wetlands 3b.
+Wetland does not meet the 3a criteria; if the wetland is located within a valley, floodplain, or along a stream channel, it is outside of the influence of overbank flooding or receives significant hydrologic inputs from groundwater or managed hydrology 4a.
+Entire wetland unit is located in a topographic depression in which water ponds or is saturated to the surface at some time during the year.
+NOTE: Any outlet, if present, is higher than the interior of the wetland 4b.
+Wetland unit meets the following criteria: (a) wetland is on a slope (slope can be very gradual or nearly flat); (b) natural groundwater is the primary hydrologic input; (c) water, if present, flows through the wetland in one direction and usually comes from seeps or springs; and (d) water leaves the wetland without being impounded.
+NOTE: Small channels can form within slope wetlands but are not subject to overbank flooding.
+Surface water does not pond in these types of wetlands, except occasionally in very small and shallow depressions or behind hummocks (depressions are usually < 3 ft diameter and less than 1 ft deep)